Ukraine war: Britons Aiden Aslin and Shaun Pinner sentenced to death

 "My thoughts are with the families.
 We continue to do everything we can to support them."

-BBC Ukraine correspondent Joe Inwood, who is monitoring events from the Ukrainian capital, Kyiv, said the men, all dressed in black, had stood in a cage in the separatist courtroom listening intently as their sentence was read out.
+BBC Ukraine correspondent Joe Inwood, who is monitoring events from the Ukrainian capital, Kyiv, said the men, all dressed in black, had stood in a cage in the separatist courtroom listening intently as their sentences were read out.

 Mr Aslin and Mr Pinner had stood motionless with their heads bowed.
 In between them, Mr Brahim rocked nervously from side to side.

-Chair of the panel of judges Alexander Nikulin is quoted by the Russian-state Interfax agency as saying: "In passing the verdict the court was guided by "not only the prescribed norms and riles, but the main, inviolable principle of justice".
+Chair of the panel of judges Alexander Nikulin is quoted by the Russian-state Interfax agency as saying: "In passing the verdict the court was guided by not only the prescribed norms and riles, but the main, inviolable principle of justice."

 Mr Aslin, 28, from Newark, in Nottinghamshire, and Mr Pinner, 48, from Bedfordshire, were captured by Russian forces in April.
 Their families say they were fighting in the Ukrainian military.